allegroai/clearml-docs/docs/clearml_agent.md

   The agent facilitates [overriding task execution detail](webapp/webapp_exp_tuning.md) values through the UI without code modification.
 Modifying a task clone’s configuration will have the ClearML agent executing it override the original values:
-  * Modified package requirements will have the experiment script run in with updated packages
+  * Modified package requirements will have the experiment script run with updated packages
   * Modified recorded command line arguments will have the ClearML agent inject the new values in their stead
   * Code-level configuration instrumented with [`Task.connect`](references/sdk/task.md#connect) will be overridden by modified hyperparameters